zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 specifies the number of days until the certificate expires.

 * **`service-password`**
- Specifies the keystore password.
+ specifies the keystore password.
 The purpose of the password is the integrity check.
 The access protection for the keystore and keystore need to be achieved by making them accessible only by the ZOVESVR user ID and the system administrator.
  The `local-ca-filename` is the path to the keystore that is used to sign your new certificate with the local CA private key.
 It should point to the `$KEYSTORE_DIRECTORY/local_ca/localca` where `$KEYSTORE_DIRECTORY` is defined in a customized `$ZOWE_ROOT_DIR/bin/zowe-setup-certificates.env` file during the installation step that generates Zowe certificates.